satuelisa/C/README.md

 # C
-Examples for the C-language basic programming course
+Examples for the C-language basic programming course, following the classic KR textbook